How To Test Wheel Speed Sensor: The Fastest Method!

 Those terminals that you exposed are going to be used with the voltmeter.
 You see those probes in the voltmeter, these probes should be attached with the terminals of the sensor.
 You should make use of those alligator clips that come with the meter to securely attach the sensor.

 While attaching the sensor’s terminals for wheel speed sensor testing, make sure you do not let the probes touch each other.
+Failure to do so will make the sensor unable to give proper results.

 Voltmeter that has handheld probes is most likely to cause the readings to fluctuate.
 Avoid having these probes if you want accurate readings.
 This will overall make the testing fairly easy.